kedro-org/kedro/docs/source/get_started/new_project.md

 There are several ways to create a new Kedro project.
 This page explains the flow to create a basic project using `kedro new` to output a project directory containing the basic files and subdirectories that make up a Kedro project.

 You can also create a new Kedro project with a starter that adds code for a common project use case.
-[Starters are explained separately](../starters/starters.md) later in the documentation set and the [spaceflights tutorial](../tutorial/tutorial_template.md) illustrates their use.
+[Starters are explained separately](../starters/starters.md) and the [spaceflights tutorial](../tutorial/tutorial_template.md) illustrates their use.

 ## Introducing `kedro new`